OlehPetryna/MovieViewer/README.md

 Application architecture:
- - MovieViewer uses MVC design pattern.
+ - MovieViewer uses/implements MVC design pattern.

 Base classes\scripts functionality:
- - Entry script - index.php - accepts all requests, initialize instance of App class with provided config file and runs the application.
+ - Entry script - index.php - accepts all requests, initializes instance of App class with provided config file and runs the application.
  - App class is responsible for registering autoload function, initializing and saving in memory config file (+ creating instances of classes components)
- (you can access all of config propeties presented as array via App::$app call), running needed Controller's action and returning response.
+ (you can access all of config properties presented as array via App::$app call), running needed Controller's action and returning response.
  - app\base\Router - responsible for routing.
  - app\base\Controller, app\base\View, app\base\Model - base classes for all Controllers, Models, Views.
  - app\base\Connection - provides PDO instance with data from config.